bkuri/rightfoot/README.md

 Inside the `npm_scripts` folder are a few scripts that make life a bit easier.

--	`wizard` will assist you in creating a new `variables.cson` file.
+-	`wizard` will assist you in creating a new project or modifying an existing one.
 -	`clean` will empty out your `public` folder.
 -	`images` will generate your backup images.
+-	`scrub` will reset everything to its original state.
+-	`test` will run a battery of tests.
 -	`zip` will compress your `public` folder along with its contents.
+-	`deploy` will prepare everything for production.

 You can run those scripts using the standard `$ npm run <script_name>`.
 More scripts are planned for future versions.